Steps after submitting your application

 What you need to do |

-Note that a certificate can only be issued as of the date Corporations Canada receives your complete application or at any later date you request.
+Note that a certificate can only be issued on the date Corporations Canada receives your complete application or at any later date you request.
 A corporation becomes active on the effective date that appears on a certificate. |

 What happens if you don't respond to Corporations Canada's letter |